 HBase is a distributed database.
 As any distributed database, there has to be a component that centrally manages the metadata of all other components.
-HBase uses zookeeper for this task.
+HBase uses Zookeeper for this task.
 Zookeeper manages the meta information like the number of region servers, location of all components (master, region server).
-Zookeeper constants does heart beats with all components, reports to the Master Server in case of region server failure and does a master re-election in case of a Master Server node failure.
+Zookeeper constants do heartbeats with all components, reports to the Master Server in case of region server failure and does a master re-election in case of a Master Server node failure.

 Region Servers go through different types of Compactions.

-Hence the major compaction even though is intended to benefit reads, but ends up taking a lot of resources and can cause problems in the Production environment.
+Hence even though the major compaction is intended to benefit reads, it ends up taking a lot of resources and can cause problems in the Production environment.